bioidiap/bob.pad.base/doc/pad_intro.rst

    - An Attacker presents itself without trying to pass for another subject, the sample is categorized as **ZEI** (**Zero Effort Impostor**) sample, and should be rejected by the system (negative),
    - And the special case in PAD versus "standard" biometric systems: an Attacker uses a `Presentation Attack Instrument` (`PAI`) to pass as a genuine subject.
 This is a **PA** (**Presentation Attack**) sample, and should be rejected (negative).

-The term 'bona fide' is used for biometric samples presented without intention to change their identity (Genuine samples and ZEI samples).
+The term 'bonafide' is used for biometric samples presented without intention to change their identity (Genuine samples and ZEI samples).

 .. figure:: img/pad-classes.png
    :figwidth: 75%